Essential Guest Information

 Parking and Cycle storage

-There is sufficient parking for two vehicles.
+There is sufficient parking for two vehicles adjacent to the cottage.
 The driveway is in regular use by the owners, so please park considerately.

 If you require secure storage for your bicycle, please contact us, and we will provide you with a key to the garage.